 The OpenID Connect Working Group recommends approval of the following specification as an OpenID Final Specification:

-A description of OpenID Connect can be found at http://openid.net/connect/.
-The working group page is http://openid.net/wg/connect/.
+The OpenID Connect working group page is https://openid.net/wg/connect/.
 Information on joining the OpenID Foundation can be found at https://openid.net/foundation/members/registration.
-If you’re not already a member, please consider joining to participate in the approval vote.
+If you’re not a current OpenID Foundation member, please consider joining to participate in the approval vote.

-You can send feedback on the specifications in a way that enables the working group to act upon your feedback by (1) signing the contribution agreement at http://openid.net/intellectual-property/ to join the working group (please specify that you are joining the “AB+Connect” working group on your contribution agreement), (2) joining the working group mailing list at http://lists.openid.net/mailman/listinfo/openid-specs-ab, and (3) sending your feedback to the list.
+You can send feedback on the specification in a way that enables the working group to act upon it by (1) signing the contribution agreement at https://openid.net/intellectual-property/ to join the working group (please specify that you are joining the “AB/Connect” working group on your contribution agreement), (2) joining the working group mailing list at https://lists.openid.net/mailman/listinfo/openid-specs-ab, and (3) sending your feedback to the list.